Disney’s Swan and Dolphin Restaurants Guide

-Moving on, we run into Todd English’s Bluezoo on the right-hand-side of the escalators.
-This is a Disney signature dining location that gets rave reviews.
+We run into Todd English’s Bluezoo on the right-hand side of the escalators.
+This Disney signature dining location gets rave reviews.

 Bluezoo is known for its high-quality seafood menu selections.
-However, if you aren’t a fan of protein from the sea, there are several pasta and meat selections on the menu.
+However, if you aren’t a fan of protein from the sea, several other choices include pasta and beef.

-More than likely, most of you have heard of Shula’s Steak House.
+Most of you have probably heard of Shula’s Steak House.

-As you probably also know Don Shula was a former Miami Dolphin head coach that lead his team to many wins.
-Included in those wins was an entire season where his team went undefeated.
+As you probably know, Don Shula was a former Miami Dolphin head coach that led his team to many wins.
+They even went undefeated for an entire season.

-Recently, I was touring the area and ended up enjoying a salad and order of fries at Cabana Bar and Beach Club.
+On a previous visit, I enjoyed a salad and order of fries at the Cabana Bar and Beach Club.

-The atmosphere (right at sunset) was perfect, the service great, and overall it was delightful.
+The atmosphere was perfect, the service excellent, and the meal was delightful.
 Make sure to get in a meal here while staying at the resort.
-You can preview their menu here.
+You can preview the menu here.

 Disney Swan Restaurants